-\cite{ravikumar2011high} show that for well-conditioned covariances and certain minimum sample sizes, the estimator $ (\tilde{\mat{S}})^{-1} $ has many nice properties including having, with high probability, the correct zero and signed non-zero entries and a sum of squared error that converges to 0 as $n, p, s \rightarrow \infty$.
-These properties will allow our method, described in the next section, to attain superior performance over the EnKF.
+Reference \cite{ravikumar2011high} shows that for well-conditioned covariances and a certain minimum sample sizes, the estimator $ (\tilde{\mat{S}})^{-1} $ has many nice properties including having, with high probability, the correct zero and signed non-zero entries and a sum of squared error that converges to 0 as $n, p, s \rightarrow \infty$.
+These properties will allow our method, described in the next section, to attain superior performance over the standard EnKF.

-\section{$\bm{\ell_1}$ Penalized Ensemble Kalman Filter}
+\section{$\ell_1$ Penalized Ensemble Kalman Filter}